cbonoz/lisk24/README.md

 ***Blockchains***

 FundPoint was tested on a few different blockchains with deployed contracts that support fund verification in each native currency.
 Depending on the use case, the event fired from the contract when verification is completed can be used to trigger separate blockchain-specific workflows.

-**Arbitrum**: Transactions on Arbitrum are confirmed significantly faster than on the Ethereum mainnet, typically within seconds.
-This is crucial for a fund verification app, where users on a stylus device would expect quick results without long wait times.
-Low fees also enable creating multiple requests for near zero cost, combined with being fully self-managing, can be a significant time and cost savings compared to human involvement for back and forth exchanges for doing fund verification/ownership.

-Example deployed and verified fund smart contract on Arbitrum Stylus: https://stylus-testnet-explorer.arbitrum.io/address/0x9189c7722C0B815cd3752d559aD10980E20e59B4/transactions#address-tabs.

-**Gnosis**: Gnosis Chain, like Arbitrum, offers lower transaction fees (gas) compared to the Ethereum mainnet.
-Gnosis Chain offers optional privacy features through zk-SNARKs (Zero-Knowledge Succinct Non-interactive Argument of Knowledge).
-This allows for certain transactions to be verified on the blockchain without revealing all the details, potentially enhancing privacy for some fund verification processes.
-Additional permission control features could also be leveraged for contract access and verification.
-Gnosis was easy to get up and running and able to both query smart contracts as well as fetch them to support unlimited peer to peer fund verification requests.

-Example deployed and verified fund smart contract on Chiado: https://gnosis-chiado.blockscout.com/address/0xc7f359Ff414fb601b7fAF9D1EdB2742692ABe85C.

-**Morph**: Employed for interoperability and cross-chain transactions, enabling seamless connectivity between different blockchain networks to enhance the accessibility and usability of Fundpoint across diverse ecosystems.
-It was easy to adjust the platform to support the Morph network and the settlement times on the deployed smart contract on Morph were great (almost instant).
-Making tracking real time updates to the contract possible.

-Example deployed and verified fund smart contract on Morph testnet: https://explorer-testnet.morphl2.io/address/0x28adF41Af09720D5462aa48325365E10b91eC2E3

-Eth Mainnet is also supported though carries additional/higher fees.
-On the above fund verification explorer contracts, the first transaction represents the fund contract creation by the owner.
-The second transaction indicates a successful verification (done by a different address if specified).
-An emit is evented from the blockchain as well, `FundVerified` which contains the balance and signature attestation id.

 ### How to run